 2. The effective point of discharge can be a properly-designed means of infiltrating the water into the ground.
-The channel will be formed by the depression or between the banks of the basin.
+The channel may be considered as being formed by the depression or between the banks of the basin.

 3. Where basins are adopted, this should usually include the inlet and outlet structures (including flow controls) and the entire area of the basin including any banks that are designed to retain water, any storage below the ground surface, impermeable liners and under drains.